Toby Robins: Career

 Robins starred in hundreds of radio and stage productions in Canada from the late 1940s through the 1960s, working with such performers as Jane Mallett, Barry Morse, John Drainie, Ruth Springford, and James Doohan, among others.
 She appeared in a number of television and film roles beginning in the mid-1950s, and hosted the first-ever CBC Television series, The Big Revue, in 1952.
 In Toronto, she played in repertory with Lorne Greene, Mavor Moore, and Don Harron.
 At the Crest Theatre in Toronto, she played the leading parts in Cat on a Hot Tin Roof, Dream Girl, and many others.

 Robins became a popular television personality as an original member of the cast of the long-running CBC television series Front Page Challenge in 1957, remaining with the program until 1961.
 Originally hosted by Alex Barris and later Fred Davis, Front Page Challenge was a current events series disguised as a panel-style game show in a similar format to the American What's My Line?.
-Panelists had to guess the news story or person behind a news story by asking questions of the guest; after the game portion, the guest was then interviewed informally by the panel.
+Panellists had to guess the news story or person behind a news story by asking questions of the guest; after the game portion, the guest was then interviewed informally by the panel.

-Although Robins was initially criticized for asking simple and sometimes unintelligent questions, she soon found her journalistic sea legs, and before long was holding her own alongside the more experienced journalists, including her co-panelists Gordon Sinclair and Pierre Berton.
+Although Robins was initially criticized for asking simple and sometimes unintelligent questions, she soon found her journalistic sea legs, and before long was holding her own alongside the more experienced journalists, including her co-panellists Gordon Sinclair and Pierre Berton.
 She left the series in a salary dispute in 1961 and was replaced by future senator Betty Kennedy (who remained with the show until its demise in the 1990s).
-Robins returned to the show from time to time as a guest panelist.
+Robins returned to the show from time to time as a guest panellist.

 In 1964, Robins relocated to London, and she appeared in a number of film and television productions, such as The Saint ("When Spring Is Sprung") and Space: 1999 (the two-parter "The Bringers of Wonder", which was later re-issued as the television film Destination Moonbase Alpha).

+In 1968 she appeared in the first filmed episode of the classic spy-fi series Department S playing a scheming villain in The Man in the Elegant Room.

 In 1981, Robins played Melina Havelock's ill-fated mother in the James Bond film For Your Eyes Only (1981).
 She appeared in an episode of Minder entitled "The Willesden Suite", broadcast in February 1984.

 On London's West End stage, Robins appeared in such dramas as The Relapse, The Latent Heterosexual, The Flip Side, and The Aspern Papers.